sigopt/sigopt-server/DEPENDENCIES.md

 - Redis 5 for transient suggestion data
 - Minio 1.19 for user uploaded file data

-## Production services
+## Services

-This lists the service we use to run SigOpt.
+This lists the services we use to run SigOpt.
 The configuration of these services in specfied in the appropriate config file (such as config/development.json for development).
 Most of these can be disabled to run in a minimal environment.